KELohman/whale_database/README.md

 # whale_database
-Example SQL databases full of real code and imaginary whales
+Examples of SQL databases full of real code and imaginary whales 🐋